-According to California Vehicle Code section 20008, the driver of any vehicle (or a representative of that driver) involved in a car accident must, within 24 hours, make a written report of the crash to the California Highway Patrol or to the police department of the city where the accident occurred, if the crash resulted in injuries or death of any person (driver, passenger, pedestrian, bicyclist, motorcyclist, etc.).
-If the agency that receives the report is not responsible for investigating the accident, that agency will forward the matter to the proper investigating authority.
+According to California Vehicle Code section 20008, the driver of any vehicle (or a representative of that driver) involved in a car accident must, within 24 hours, make a written report of the crash to the California Highway Patrol or to the police department of the city where the accident occurred, if the crash resulted in injuries or death of any person (driver, passenger, motorcyclist, bicyclist, electric scooter rider, pedestrian, etc.).

 In many situations, the answer is yes.
 Any driver involved in an accident in California needs to report the crash to the California DMV within 10 days if: